Hablamos Español Insurance Companies We Work With

 Does a non-tech firm need cyber insurance?

-Usually yes.
-Any firm that holds client data, uses email and cloud tools, or touches client funds has cyber exposure.
-It is about the data and funds, not the industry.
+Often yes.
+Any firm that holds client data, uses email and cloud tools, or touches client funds tends to have cyber exposure.
+It is about the data and funds you handle, not the industry.
+A review matches the coverage to how your firm actually operates.

 What cyber risks do professional firms face?

-Data breaches of client records, ransomware, business email compromise, and funds-transfer or social-engineering fraud.
-Cyber addresses the response, liability, and often the fraud.
+Common ones include data breaches of client records, ransomware, business email compromise, and funds-transfer or social-engineering fraud.
+Cyber coverage is generally built to address the response, the liability, and often the fraud side, depending on the policy.

 Is cyber required by clients?

-Larger clients and vendors increasingly require it at specified limits, especially when client data is involved.
-We line it up with your contracts.
+Larger clients and vendors increasingly ask for it at specified limits, especially when client data is involved.
+We line it up with your contracts so a deal does not stall over a missing policy.

 RS